leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ###### 3.4.3.1.1.
 ICE Restarts

-The agent MUST remember the nominated pair in the Valid list for each component of the data stream, called the previous selected pair prior to the restart.
+The agent MUST remember the nominated pair in the Valid list for each component of the data stream, called the "previous selected pair" prior to the restart.
 The agent will continue to send media using this pair, as described in section 12 of [RFC8445].
 Once these destinations are noted, the agent MUST flush the valid and check lists, and then recompute the check list and its states, thus triggering the candidate processing procedures [RFC8445]

 ##### 3.4.3.2.
 Procedures for Lite Implementations

 If ICE is restarting for a data stream, the agent MUST start a new Valid list for that data stream.
-It MUST remember the nominated pair in the previous Valid list for each component of the data stream, called the previous selected pairs, and continue to send media there as described in section 12 of [RFC8445].
+It MUST remember the nominated pair in the previous Valid list for each component of the data stream, called the "revious selected pairs", and continue to send media there as described in section 12 of [RFC8445].
 The state of ICE processing for each data stream MUST change to Running, and the state of ICE processing MUST change to Running

 ## 4. Grammar